kaylah176/Trading_Algorithms/README.md

 # Trading_Algorithms
-Objective: Utilize existing trading signals with machine learning algorithms that can adapt to new data to improve existing algorithmic trading systems
+Objective: Utilize trading signals with machine learning algorithms to adapt to new data and improve existing algorithmic trading systems

 ## Background:
 In this Challenge, you’ll assume the role of a financial advisor at one of the top five financial advisory firms in the world.
 Your firm constantly competes with the other major firms to manage and automatically trade assets in a highly dynamic environment.
 In recent years, your firm has heavily profited by using computer algorithms that can buy and sell faster than human traders.